2009-Nissan-Cube/About-This-Hack/README.md

 The Support tab contains numerous links to provide support with your Mac or Hackintosh.
 Note that the Mac links point to Apple's website, and the Hackintosh ones point to Dortania's guide.

 <img width="692" alt="Support Screen" src="https://user-images.githubusercontent.com/71262643/175045493-b70e5c7c-f4ee-466b-8390-b6de8a96aeee.png">

-# Localizations

-Available in English, Spanish, French, and Romanian - use latest commit, not release.

 # Credits
 [MDNich](https://github.com/MDNich) for helping out a ton with features, code, and setting up the update server. <br>